Recycling: Source separation

 Source separation is the other extreme, where each material is cleaned and sorted prior to collection.
 It requires the least post-collection sorting and produces the purest recyclates.
 However, it incurs additional operating costs for collecting each material, and requires extensive public education to avoid recyclate contamination.
 In Oregon, USA, Oregon DEQ surveyed multi-family property managers; about half of them reported problems, including contamination of recyclables due to trespassers such as transients gaining access to collection areas.

 Source separation used to be the preferred method due to the high cost of sorting commingled (mixed waste) collection.
 However, advances in sorting technology have substantially lowered this overhead, and many areas that had developed source separation programs have switched to what is called co-mingled collection.

 Buy-back centers

-At Buy-back centers, separated, cleaned recyclates are purchased, providing a clear incentive for use and creating a stable supply.
+At buy-back centers, separated, cleaned recyclates are purchased, providing a clear incentive for use and creating a stable supply.
 The post-processed material can then be sold.
 If profitable, this conserves the emission of greenhouse gases; if unprofitable, it increases their emission.
 Buy-back centres generally need government subsidies to be viable.
 According to a 1993 report by the U.S. National Waste & Recycling Association, it costs an average $50 to process a ton of material that can be resold for $30.

-In the US, the value per ton of mixed recyclables was $180 in 2011, $80 in 2015, and $100 in 2017.

-In 2017, glass was essentially valueless because of the low cost of sand, its major component.
-Similarly, low oil costs thwarted plastic recycling.

-In 2017, Napa, California, was reimbursed about 20% of its recycling costs.